raygj/consul-content/kubernetes/consul-minikube/readme.md

 `ssh -i /path/to/pem -R xxxxx:localhost:8500`

-- Dashboard UI yyyyy is the port assigned by Kubernetes
+- Dashboard UI where yyyyy is the port assigned by Kubernetes

 `ssh -i /path/to/pem -R yyyyy:localhost:8080`